Tinram/MySQL-Brute/README.md

 ### Location

-It's more convenient for MySQL Brute to be available from any directory location via the PATH system variable (rather than copying the executable file to the directory where needed).
+It is more convenient for MySQL Brute to be available from any directory location via the *$PATH* system variable (rather than copying the executable file to the directory where needed).

     make install

-Or move the *mysqlbrute* executable to a location such as */usr/local/bin* (location must be present in $PATH).
+Or move the *mysqlbrute* executable to a location such as */usr/local/bin* (location must be present in *$PATH*).

 ## Credits